nikithajl/sql_review_env/README.md

 ## Environment Overview

 The environment serves SQL review tasks across three difficulty bands:

 - `easy`: correctness fixes
 - `medium`: security remediation
 - `hard`: performance optimization

-Each episode gives the agent a task description, a buggy SQL query, schema context, and feedback from the previous attempt.
-The agent has up to 3 steps to improve its answer.
+Each episode gives the agent:
+- a task identifier
+- a difficulty label
+- a natural-language problem statement
+- the buggy SQL query
+- a summary of the database schema
+- feedback from the previous attempt

+The observation explicitly tells the agent what type of task it is solving, how many attempts remain, and what score threshold counts as success.

 ## Action Space